xjy68910/SVO/README.md

 `WillyWinterPortraitVariant`   | standard alternative `PamSummerPortraitVariant`     | standard alternative

+## DCBurger Portraits
+These options only apply when you set `PortraitStyle` to `dcburger`.

-dcburger portrait              | valid values (select only one, values are seperated by a space)
+options                        | valid values (select only one, values are seperated by a space)
 ----------------------------   | -------
 `DC_AlexVersion`               | standard darkerjacket
 `DC_ClintVersion`              | standard snow snowfog